Solutions

 BlogHelp CenterCrypto WhitepaperInvestment Policy Template

-Copyright © 2025 Infinite Giving Technologies, Inc.
+Copyright © 2026 Infinite Giving

-Privacy PolicyTerms of Use
+Form ADV 2APrivacy PolicyTerms of Use

-Infinite Giving Technologies, Inc. is a Registered Investment Adviser.
-Advisory services are only offered to clients or prospective clients where Infinite Giving, LLC and its representatives are properly licensed or exempt from licensure.
+Infinite Giving Advisory Services, Inc. is an SEC registered investment adviser.
+Please note that the use of the term “registered investment adviser” and description of our firm and/or our associates as “registered” does not imply a certain level of skill or training.
+Advisory services are only offered to clients or prospective clients where Infinite Giving Advisory Services, Inc. and its representatives are properly licensed or exempt from licensure.
 This website is solely for informational purposes.
 Past performance is no guarantee of future returns.
+Individualized responses to persons that involve either the effecting of transactions in securities, or the rendering of personalized investment advice for compensation, will not be made without registration or exemption.
 Investing involves risk and possible loss of principal capital.
-No advice may be rendered by Infinite Giving, LLC unless a client service agreement is in place.
+No advice may be rendered by Infinite Giving Advisory Services, Inc. unless a client service agreement is in place.
 Donation services provided by Infinite Giving Technologies, Inc.

 *Treasury Portfolio Disclosures: Forecasts or projections of investment outcomes are estimates only and as such they are imprecise and hypothetical in nature, do not reflect actual investment results, and are not guarantees of future investment results.
 Investing involves risk, including the possible loss of principal, and there is no assurance that the investment will provide positive performance over any period of time.
-Infinite Giving accounts are not bank guaranteed or FDIC insured.
-4.35% is sourced from treasury.gov Feb.
-11, 2025 13 week coupon equivalent rate yield.
+Infinite Giving accounts are not bank guaranteed or FDIC insured. *3.953% is sourced from treasury.gov Sept.
+26, 2025 at the 13-week coupon equivalent rate yield.
 Projected and/or hypothetical performance is intended to show only an expected range of possible investment outcomes based on historical average returns and standard deviation of each investment type, but does not take into consideration the effect of taxes, changing risk profiles, or future investment decisions.
 Projected and/or hypothetical performance does not represent actual client accounts or actual trades and may not reflect the effect of material economic and market factors.

 Infinite Giving provides links for your convenience to websites produced by other providers or industry related material.
 Accessing websites through links directs you away from our website.
 Infinite Giving is not responsible for errors or omissions in the material on third party websites, and does not necessarily approve of or endorse the information provided.
 Users who gain access to third party websites may be subject to the copyright and other restrictions on use imposed by those providers and assume responsibility and risk from use of those websites.
 Please see our

-Full Disclosure for important details.
-Firm ADV Brochure | Terms of Use | Privacy Policy
+| Firm ADV Brochure 2B | Terms of Use | Privacy Policy